-The Drama ensemble of the CNT in Zagreb is preparing a new drama performance – the world premiere of a novel written by Kristian Novak Gypsy, Yet so Handsome, dramatized by Ivor Martinić and directed by Ivica Buljan.
-The world premiere will take place on December 30, 2017.
+The Drama ensemble of the CNT in Zagreb on December 30, 2017, premiered the novel written by Kristian Novak Gypsy, Yet so Handsome, dramatized by Ivor Martinić and directed by Ivica Buljan.

 The set designer is Aleksandar Denić, costume designer is Ana Savić Gecan, composer is Mitja Vrhovnik Smrekar, light design is created by Sonda 4 and video by Toni Soprano.